The short version

 There are now many energy bars on the market that use cricket powder (see here, here, and here).
 You can also use cricket powder to make biscuits, pancakes, cookies, or a lot of other things you might use regular powder on (Food and Wine).
 No legs or antennae or thoraxes.
 Just powder packed with protein.

 Or you could deep fry them so they are crispy, like french fries.
 Check out these Mexican chapulines.

 Or maybe silkworms!
-You’re telling me you’ll eat shrimp, but not those!
-Come on!
+You’re telling me you’ll eat shrimp, but not those?

 Looking at and changing our beliefs

 Entomophagy is an important part of our next systems.
-On a tangible, practical level, it can help us get the protein we need with a fraction of the environmental destruction and use of natural resources.
-And, in fact, billions of people think it can even be a delicious way to do that.
+On a tangible, practical level, eating insects can help us get the protein and nutrition we need with a fraction of the environmental destruction and use of natural resources.
+And, in fact, billions of people already think it is a delicious way to do that.

 Maybe more importantly though, it gives us an opportunity to look at and question our beliefs.
-So much of creating a better world – whether it be rethinking capitalism, race, or religion – is about surfacing unconscious assumptions and beliefs and testing if they still make sense.
-We try to see what ideas we take as fact without really considering it.
+So much of creating a better world – whether it be rethinking capitalism, race, or religion – is about surfacing unconscious assumptions and beliefs and testing if they make sense.

 Eating bugs gives us a palpable experience of trying new ways of being.
-Yes, the idea of it may repulse us and not make sense to us at first.
-But perhaps it’s also possible we will see our fears were unwarranted.
+Yes, the idea of it may repulse us.
+But perhaps it’s also possible we will find our fears were unwarranted.

 Perhaps we’ll even find that our lives were missing something great.